9999years/daily-report/readme.md

 ## Google

 Ah, Google.
-The blue beast.
+The Blue Beast.
 Anyways, to get some Google credentials you'll need to do a few things.

 1. [Create a project][proj] in the Google Cloud Platform.
 There's a quota of